-Ipswich Junior Sailing empowers children and families of Ipswich and surrounding communities through sailing and small boat instruction, regatta racing and onshore nautical science instruction – developing autonomy, teamwork, curiosity and appreciation of our local marine environment.
+Ipswich Junior Sailing empowers children and families of Ipswich and surrounding communities through sailing and small boat instruction, regatta racing and onshore nautical skills instruction – developing autonomy, teamwork, curiosity and appreciation of our local marine environment.

 Ipswich Junior Sailing History

 The Ipswich Junior Sailing Program was started by members of the Ipswich Bay Yacht Club who wanted to share their love of sailing with area youth.

 Its purpose was and is to develop and encourage the interest of young people in boating, teach sailing and promote water safety.
 The Program started in the summer of 1996 with 4 Optimist sailboats, 1 US Sailing certified instructor and 17 students, made possible by a successful fundraising campaign which raised $13,500, enough to buy an initial complement of boats and equipment.